The single ‘Where Are We Now?’ was released without promotion or publicity at 5am GMT on the morning of 8 January 2013

 In Japan the album was issued on 13 March with the bonus track ‘God Bless The Girl’.

 The vinyl edition was a double-disc set.
 It was initially announced for release on 25 March 2013, but was delayed to 1 April.
 The vinyl edition contained the additional songs ‘So She’, ‘Plan’ and ‘I’ll Take You There’, as well as a CD copy of the album.

 The Next Day Extra was released on 4 November 2013.
 This box set contained two CDs and a DVD.
 The first CD was of the standard album, while the second disc contained the additional tracks ‘Atomica’, ‘Plan’, ‘The Informer’, ‘Like A Rocket Man’, ‘Born In A UFO’, ‘I’ll Take You There’, ‘God Bless The Girl’, and ‘So She’, as well as two remixes: ‘Love Is Lost (Hello Steve Reich Mix by James Murphy for the DFA)’ and ‘I’d Rather Be High (Venetian Mix)’.

 A digital EP was also released to coincide with the box set.
 This consisted of seven songs from the second CD, excluding ‘Plan’, ‘I’ll Take You There’, and ‘So She’.

-After The Next Day, I sent him a letter of thanks and I said, ‘You could work with anybody and I don’t know why you’re working with me but than you anyway.
+After The Next Day, I sent him a letter of thanks and I said, ‘You could work with anybody and I don’t know why you’re working with me but thank you anyway.
 I really enjoyed the ride.’
 I haven’t done every one of his albums, obviously, and sometimes I think I’m going to do the next album – like Let’s Dance – and suddenly I’m not!

 Mojo, January 2016